The Fundamental Theorem on Symmetric Polynomials: History's First Whiff of Galois Theory

 \section{The FTSP in Galois' work}

-We promised earlier to contextualize the FTSP in the bigger picture of Galois theory by showing how it is an example of a larger phenomenon.
-FTSP says that expressions that are {\em completely} symmetric are {\em completely} rationally expressible.
-In his seminal essay {\em M\'{e}moire sur les conditions de r\'{e}solubilit\'{e} des \'{e}quations par radicaux}, Galois proved a series of results that tie partial types of symmetry to partially rational types of expressibility as well.
-First, we justify our up-till-now flip use of phrases like ``rationally expressible'' (since the FTSP is only a statement about polynomials; no division allowed) extending the FTSP to rational functions:
+In this concluding section we place the FTSP in the greater context of Galois theory by showing how it is an example of a larger phenomenon.
+The FTSP says that expressions that are \emph{completely} symmetric are \emph{completely} rationally expressible.
+In his seminal essay \emph{M\'{e}moire sur les conditions de r\'{e}solubilit\'{e} des \'{e}quations par radicaux}, Galois proved a series of results that tie types of partial symmetry to types of partially rational expressibility as well.
+First, we justify our until-now flip use of phrases like ``rationally expressible'' (since the FTSP is only a statement about polynomials; no division allowed) extending the FTSP to rational functions:

 \begin{theorem}[FTSP for rational functions] Any rational function in $x_1,\ldots,x_n$ that is symmetric in $x_1,\ldots,x_n$ is a rational function of the elementary symmetric polynomials $\sigma_1,\ldots,\sigma_n$. \end{theorem}